AlexAriaz/Scripts/README.md

 # Scripts
-shell scripts for here and there things
+shell scripts for general use